-(i) Debt and money market securities
+(i) Debt securities

 Investment management processes include the consideration of counterparty risk.
 The asset managers may refer to the credit ratings issued by rating agencies to assess the creditworthiness of counterparties.
 The asset managers consider (among other things) branding, stability and security marketability of counterparties and consistently monitor exposure through electronic systems.